Peñarol: Badge

-Home Uniform

-Since its beginnings, the colors that have identified the club are yellow and black, taken from the Stephenson's Rocket locomotive and representative of the railway workers’ guild in general.

-The first jersey used by CURCC in 1891 consisted of four square sections alternating between orange and black.
-From that same year, and for a longer period, a jersey was used consisting of two vertical halves, black on the right and orange-and-black stripes on the left, with black shorts and socks of the same color.
-The current Peñarol jersey, yellow-and-black striped, dates back to 1910 and has since been used almost uninterruptedly with very few variations, which include the color of the socks (alternating between yellow and black), the color of the shorts (yellow in 2001), as well as some changes in the direction of the stripes on the shirt.
-The Peñarol kit has historically varied both in the number of black stripes on its jersey and in the color of the shorts of its primary uniform.
-For certain matches, Peñarol continues to wear yellow shorts.

-Alternative Uniform

-Regarding the alternative uniform, it is believed that the first one used was a checkered jersey in 1891, similar to the primary kit worn two years later, with black and orange checks.
-Since then, different models have been used, including a horizontally striped jersey in 1984, a yellow shirt with black shorts in 1987, as well as all-black, gray, or all-yellow kits worn in recent decades.
-Additionally, jerseys of different colours have been used for international matches, especially during the 1960s and 1970s.
-In 2010, a golden shirt with a black collar began to be used as an alternative.
-As a third uniform, the jersey first worn in 1891, split vertically, black on the right and black-and-yellow stripes on the left, was also used.

-On February 4, 2013, new models were presented, featuring a black kit and a yellow kit as alternatives.
+Uniforms

 The Rocket locomotive inspired Peñarol's colors.

+Since its founding, Peñarol's colors have been yellow and black.
+They were inspired by the Rocket locomotive designed by George Stephenson, which won an award in 1829.

+The first jersey was a plain shirt, divided into four square sections which alternated black and yellow.
+A variant had two vertical halves (black on the right and black-and-yellow stripes on the left), with black shorts and socks.
+Peñarol's official jersey (black and yellow stripes) dates back to 1911 and has been worn almost continuously, with only slight variations.

 Inspiration for Romanian club FC Brașov

 Peñarol inspired Romanian club FC Brașov to change its official colors in December 1966 from white and blue to yellow and black.
 The change came following a tournament of Romania's Olympic football team in Uruguay.
 After a match with Peñarol, Csaba Györffy, player at FC Brașov, received from Peñarol's captain Alberto Spencer the shirt with which he played.
 Györffy was fascinated by the combination of yellow and black stripes and decided at the return in the country to wear the shirt during his training sessions with the team.
 The decision to change the colors of the club was taken by coach Silviu Ploeşteanu, who considered that, in the new colors, the team will be seen better on the field.
 Since January 1967, the team from Brașov has yellow-black as official colors, recalling Peñarol.